 Non-Resident Indians (NRIs) enjoy rights in India like resident Indians.
 Investing in Indian markets is perfectly possible for NRIs.
-As they are required to go through greater compliance and also there are some restrictions, there are confusions around NRI investment or trading in India.
+As they are required to go through greater compliance and also there are some restrictions, there is confusion around NRI investment or trading in India.
 One of the common questions is can NRI do intraday trading in India?
 The answer is yes, but there are conditions.

 Can NRI do intraday trading in India?

-Yes, an NRIs can do intraday trading in equity and equity Future and Option through their NRO Non-PIS trading account.
+Yes, NRIs can do intraday trading in equity and equity Future and Options through their NRO Non-PIS trading account.
 Listed below are NRI investment options in India along with some exceptions:

 |Equity Intraday||Yes (with NRO Non-PIS trading account)|

 |Equity Futures and Options Intraday||Yes (with NRO Non-PIS trading account)|

 |Equity Futures and Options Short Selling||Yes (with NRO Non-PIS trading account)|